 A door-to-door vacuum cleaner salesperson manages to bull his way into a woman’s home in a rural area.
 “This machine is the best ever” he exclaims, whilst pouring a bag of dirt over the lounge floor.
 The woman says she’s really worried it may not all come off, so the salesperson says, “If this machine doesn’t remove all the dust completely, I’ll lick it off myself.”
 “Do you want tomato sauce on it?” she says, “we’re not connected for electricity yet!”

 Rest In Peace Joshua Cheruiyot Kirui.
-You died perusing your dreams.
+You died pursuing your dreams.
 As the late Martin Luther King said, ““If a man has not found something worth dying for, he is not fit to live.”
-May we be as brave in pursuing that we so cherish.
+May we be as brave in pursuing that which we so cherish.

 Check out our short courses.
 If you are interested in having your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.